 1. Begin With a Familiar Environment

-If you are a beginner trying your hand at wildlife photography, you can very well start at the comfort of your home in your backyard garden, a flower bed, or a bird feeder.
+If you are a beginner trying your hand at wildlife photography, you can very well start in the comfort of your home in your backyard garden, a flower bed, or a bird feeder.
 This way, you can take your time, exploit and learn creative techniques and understand your equipment.
 Additionally, frequently visiting the same place enhances your observation and improves your photography skills.

 2. Understand Your Subject

-Photographing an animal at busy times of their day will lend you excellent shots as they are engaged with some action constantly.
+Photographing an animal at busy times of the day will lend you excellent shots as they are engaged with some action constantly.
 Therefore, as a photographer, you need to observe them closely to understand their activity timeline.
 This will help you know when they are ready for action, and you can be present at that time of the day to capture that decisive moment.
 Additionally, you can seek the aid of online resources to learn more about your subject’s behavior.
 This way, you can land up with an excellent image.

 3. Practice Patience to Get Extraordinary Images